If you are planning to start your own practice you must have a business plan.

-Simply put, a business plan is a constantly evolving document that tells you and its readers the what and the how of your business.
-It is a communication tool that conveys your ideas and thoughts and outlines how you are going to put these ideas and thoughts into action.
+Simply put, a business plan is a constantly evolving document that tells you, and its readers, the “what” and the “how” of your business.
+It is a communication tool that conveys your ideas and thoughts, and outlines how you are going to put these ideas and thoughts into action.

-It is a document that is constantly evolving as you change, grow and build your business, whether you are just about to start your own practice, or have been in practice 25 years.
-A business plan is an imperative in today’s changing business environment and not something that should be in your head.
+It is a document that is constantly evolving as you change, grow and build your business; whether you are just about to start your own practice, or have been in practice 25 years.
+A business plan is an imperative in today’s changing business environment and not something that should just be in your head.

 The key stages of a business plan include the following:

 - Executive Summary – an overview of the plan, usually written last

 - Describe the business – what type of business is it, what do you plan to set up?